jethron/snowplow-documentation/docs/modeling-your-data/modeling-your-data-with-dbt/reference/snowplow_utils/macros/index.md

 #### Description
 Given a pattern, finds and returns all schemas that match that pattern.
 Note that for databricks any single character matches (`_`) will not be properly translated due to databricks using a regex expression instead of a SQL `like` clause.

 #### Arguments
 - `schema_pattern` *(string)*: The pattern for the schema(s) you wish to find.
-For all non-databricks should be of the usual SQL `like` form. `%` will be automatically translated for databricks, but other special characters may not be.
+For all non-databricks should be of the usual SQL `like` form. `%` will be automatically translated for databricks, but other special characters may not be

 #### Returns

       A list of schemas that match the pattern provided.

 #### Details